-Where the absence continues to a 4th day, the employee, or the person acting on their behalf, must notify their manager of the continuing absence and confirm if it is likely to continue beyond a 7th day.
+Where the absence continues to a 4th day, the employee, or the person acting on their behalf, must notify their Manager of the continuing absence and confirm if it's likely to continue beyond a 7th day.

-Where the absence is up to 7 days, the employee must complete a self-certificate and 'Part A' of the return to work form as soon as they return to work.
-The manager is required to carry out a return to work interview as soon as practically possible.
+Where the absence is up to 7 days, the employee must complete a self-certificate when they return to work.

-Where the absence is more than 7 days, the employee must submit a fitness for work ('fit note') to cover the period of their absence.
-They must also complete a self-certificate to cover the first 7 days.
-If the absence continues beyond 7 days, the employee must notify their manager every 7 days, and provide an update of their situation.
+Where the absence is more than 7 days, the employee must submit a medical certificate, to cover the period of their absence.
+They must also complete a self certificate to cover the first 7 days.
+If the absence continues beyond 7 days, the employee must notify their Manager every 7 days, and provide an update of their situation.